-The California Utilities Public Commission (CUPC) regulates privately owned public utilities in the state of California.
+The California Public Utilities Commission (CPUC) regulates privately owned public utilities in the state of California.
 On September 19, 2013, California became the first state to regulate Transportation Network Companies (TNC), such as Uber Technologies and Lyft.
-In 2017, the CUPC reinforced the use of criminal national background checks for prospective drivers to ensure consumer safety.
+In 2017, the CPUC reinforced the use of criminal national background checks for prospective drivers to ensure consumer safety.
 A TNC driver is to undergo a background check prior to being hired and the TNC is required to repeat this process at least once a year.

 - Sexual offenses (includes being listed on the National Sex Offender Registry database);